simp/simp-doc/docs/user_guide/Troubleshooting/PKI_Validation.rst

   # Validate the LDAP system
   $ openssl verify -CApath cacerts ldap.my.domain

-If there are any issues, you may need to follow the Fake CA README to generate new certificates for one or more of your hosts.
+If there are any issues, you may need to follow the steps in :ref:`Certificates` to generate new certificates for one or more of your hosts.